 How much should we be insured for?

 Talking with our insurance agent we were told that the best way to look at insurance for our age was to replace income.
 So if you are taking home $20,000 and you can get 5% return on investment, you would insure yourself for $400,000.
 Really you are insuring against loss of income for your spouse should you pass away.
 Take your amount of annual expenses and divide by the rate you will be able to get.
+If you are looking for a good tool to sort through your insurance options, my friend Chris Huntley has come up with a great interactive tool to help you.

 How to figure out your family insurance needs?